avishorp/TM1637/README.md

 * `showNumberDec` - Display a decimal number
 * `showNumberDecEx` - Display a decimal number with decimal points or colon
 * `setBrightness` - Sets the brightness of the display
+* `setColon` - Sets the colon on and off of the display
+* `getColon` - Return the colon status of the display

 The information given above is only a summary.
 Please refer to TM1637Display.h for more information.
 An example is included, demonstrating the operation of most of the functions.